kcrary/istari/docs/type-theory.md

 [[rules]](rules.html#strong-sums)

 The strong sum, `exists (x : A) .
-B` is Istari's dependent type for pairs.
+B`, is Istari's dependent type for pairs.
 It contains pairs `(M , N)` such that `M : A` and `N : [M / x]B`.
 It also requires that `B : type` assuming `x : A`, since this does not follow from the substitution instance `[M / x]B`